 You’ll need to do more than meet the minimum requirements for payroll management jobs, though, as you’ll likely face some stiff competition.
 The 2021 Robert Half Salary Guide for Accounting and Finance Professionals lists payroll manager as an in-demand job, and you can expect companies to be selective when evaluating candidates for this critical position.

 So, how can you stand out from the crowd?
 Here are six skills that many employers look for when hiring leaders for their payroll functions:

 1. Payroll systems experience

 Companies expect their senior payroll professionals to know their way around common payroll platforms — and there are many.
 ADP Workforce Now, Gusto, Kronos, Paycom, Sage and Workday are just some examples of solutions you might encounter in the payroll profession today, depending on the size of your organization.

 Also, know that many firms will be looking to payroll managers to help them make the most of advanced features in their payroll solutions — like customizing portals, setting up access and permissions, changing workflow events, and creating custom templates.

 2. Other technical expertise

-Not sure where to start?
-Register for vendor-sponsored courses and work through online tutorials.
+Not sure where to start with expanding your technical expertise?
+Consider registering for vendor-sponsored courses or working through online tutorials.
 Ask your supervisor for cross-training, or for permission to job shadow a senior payroll professional.
 You’ll learn a lot, and by asking for professional development and on-the-job training, you’ll show senior managers your initiative and desire to learn.